nextcloud/fulltextsearch/INSTALL.md

 ### setup ReadonlyREST

 [Installation of ReadonlyREST](https://readonlyrest.com/documentation/index.html#Overview--Installing)

+_Note: If you cannot find ReadonlyREST available for your current version of elasticsearch, you can downgrade using:_
+>     apt-get install elasticsearch=5.6.1

+### Restart the service

 This is a simple configuration so you can setup multiple clouds on the same server, each one using it's own credentials: